-Trade is a vital channel through which COVID can significantly affect FS.
-The fact of being highly dependent on food imports exacerbates the FI status in the whole region.
-The region is the largest importer of cereals globally, where GCC countries (excluding Saudi Arabia) import 100% of their cereal needs, and countries as Jordan, Oman, Palestine, Yemen, Saudi Arabia, Libya and Lebanon import more than 90% of their grain needs, Figure 11.
-Such high import ratio makes such countries prone to any distortion in world food prices, currency volatilities and food availability shocks (Mouldji et. al, 2020).
+Trade is a vital channel through which COVID-19 can significantly affect FS.
+Being highly dependent on food imports exacerbates the FI status in the whole region.
+The region is the largest importer of cereals globally, where GCC countries (excluding Saudi Arabia) import 100 percent of their cereal needs, and countries such as Jordan, Oman, Palestine, Yemen, Saudi Arabia, Libya, and Lebanon import more than 90 percent of their grain needs (Figure 10).
+Such a high import ratio makes these countries prone to any distortion in world food prices, currency volatilities, and food availability shocks (Mouloudj et al., 2020).

-Figure 11: Import dependency Ratio 13(Cereal)
+Figure 10.
+Import dependency ratio13 (Cereal)

-Sources: Adapted from WFP (2021); FAO (2020), and FAOSTAT (2020b)
+Sources: Adapted from WFP (2021), FAO (2020), and FAOSTAT (2020b).

-A number of MENA countries depend highly on exporting a number of food exports exceeding 20% in Morocco and Lebanon, Figure 12.
-Such products also constitute a significant share in other countries like Egypt, Turkey and Jordan (WDI, 2020).
-Depending on food exports among which are highly perishable ones imply more vulnerable exposure to supply chains and logistics' disruptions (FAO, 2020).
-Further, such countries are expected to face a further decline in their food exports following the recessionary impact of the crisis which is expected to lead to foreign demand contraction for their exports which are relatively highly price and income elastic.
+A number of MENA countries depend highly on exporting a number of food products (Figure 11).
+Such products constitute a significant share in countries like Lebanon, Palestine, Syria, Morocco, Egypt, Jordan, and Turkey (WDI, 2020).
+Depending on food exports, among which are highly perishable ones, implies more vulnerable exposure to supply chain and logistics disruptions (FAO, 2020).
+Such countries are expected to face a further decline in their food exports following the recessionary impact of the crisis which is expected to lead to foreign demand contraction for their exports that are relatively highly price and income elastic.

-13 Percentage of a country's imported food for domestic supply versus its own food production for domestic supply; it is calculated as follows: IDR = Imports/(local production + imports - exports)100% (WFP, 2021)
+13 Percentage of a country's imported food for domestic supply versus its own food production for domestic supply; it is calculated as follows: IDR = Imports/(local production + imports - exports)100% (WFP, 2021).